FACTBOX-Keystone XL dominates US energy, environment agenda

 Capacity: 700,000 barrels a day.
 When combined with Keystone I the capacity would be 1.3 million bpd.

-Scope: Keystone XL would move crude 1,661 miles (2,673 km) to the Port Arthur, Texas, area from Hardisty, Alberta, a pipeline terminal that serves supply from the oil sands.
+Scope: Keystone XL would move crude 1,661 miles (2,673 km) to the Port Arthur, Texas, area from Hardisty, Alberta, a pipeline terminal that serves supply from the Canadian oil sands.
 In between, it would cross Saskatchewan, Montana, South Dakota and Nebraska.
 In the southern part of the state, it would be incorporated with the current Keystone line through Kansas and Oklahoma.
-At the storage hub of Cushing, Oklahoma, it would extend south to the refineries on the Gulf of Mexico .
+At the storage hub of Cushing, Oklahoma, it would extend south to the Gulf Coast refineries.

-State of play: Keystone XL received Canadian approval in March 2010, but the U.S. State Department has yet to rule following a lengthened environmental process that has included draft and final impact statements, and public meetings.
-The department has said publicly it aims to make its decision before year end, but comments in recent weeks suggest that is unlikely.
+State of play: Keystone XL received Canadian approval in March 2010, but the U.S. State Department has yet to rule following a lengthened environmental process that has included draft and final impact statements and public meetings.
+The department has said it aims to make its decision before year end, but one official told Reuters that deadline could slip.

 U.S. President Barack Obama raised the possibility of further delay on Nov.
 1. He said he expected the department's report in the next several months, and then would make his decision based on health, environmental and economic factors.